ownlytics/mcptix/README.md

 npx mcptix mcp
 ```

-## Important Note About MCP Server
+## Understanding the MCP Architecture

-The MCP server is designed to be started by your AI assistant, not by mcptix itself.
-This is why:
+The MCP (Model Context Protocol) server is designed to be started by your AI assistant, not by mcptix itself.
+This architecture ensures:

-1. The `mcpEnabled` option is set to `false` by default
+1. The MCP server is only running when needed
-2. The `npx mcptix start` command only starts the UI (API server)
+2. The MCP server has access to the correct database
-3. The MCP server configuration file is generated during initialization
+3. The MCP server is properly configured for your AI assistant

-The `npx mcptix mcp` command is provided for development and testing purposes only.
-In normal operation, you should not need to start the MCP server manually.

 When your AI assistant needs to interact with mcptix, it will: